its-Raz/The-Job-Advisor/README.md

  2. run Word2Vec_Job_Similarity.py to implement the word2vec similarity between the open positions from scraping, and the descriptions of past jobs of similar people
  3. the code will output in the same folder a file Most_similar_jobs_profile.csv with the most reccomended open jobs for the user

-# Output from the advisor
+# Output Reccomended Open Jobs
 <img src="./images/reccomanded_open_jobs.jpeg" width=45%>

 <img src="./images/detailed_jobs.jpeg" width=45%>